abmaelrodrigo/agendaContacts/README.md

 2 – Click on login;
 3 – Enter valid username and password;
 4 – Click on ‘Register a new contact’ ;
-5 – Insert some name and phone;
+5 – Insert a name;
+6 - Insert a phone;
+7 - Insert an email;
-6 – Click on ‘Create a new contact’.
+8 – Click on ‘Create a new contact’.

 The same project was also rewritten using the Page Objects technique (https://github.com/SeleniumHQ/selenium/wiki/PageObjects).